clairedavid/ml_in_hep/week1/warmup_1D_linRegGD.md

 We could pick one training example $(x^{(k)} , y^{(k)})$ and derive the coefficients from there.
 But will this be the 'best' straight line to draw?
 The mathematical phrasing for such a task is to think in terms of errors.
 How do we calculate the errors?
 That's a first question to ask.
 From a given vector of $\theta$, how small are the errors?
 This picture below helps to visualize.
-From a given parameterization, that is to say a given tuple ($\theta_0$ , $\theta_1$ ), the mapping function will ouput continuous values of a predicted $y$ for a continuous range of $x$.
+From a given parameterization, that is to say a given tuple ($\theta_0$ , $\theta_1$ ), the mapping function will output continuous values of a predicted $y$ for a continuous range of $x$.
 That is the dashed line.
 The errors are the (vertical) intervals between the $y$ from the prediction and each data points.
 ```{figure} ../images/lec02_1_square_err_graph.png
 ---
 width: 75%